-Provide Low-Interest Loans
+Provide Low-Interest Loans *

 Provide Community Support

-If you are interested in more information about microloan eligibility, please contact your local St. Vincent de Paul Conference in the Columbus Diocese in Delaware, Fairfield, Franklin, Licking and Ross Counties only.
-You can also request more information at email@example.com.
+If you are interested in more information about microloan eligibility, please contact your local St. Vincent de Paul Conference in the Columbus Diocese in Coshocton, Delaware, Fairfield, Franklin, Knox, Licking and Ross Counties only.
+For a list of contact information, please see https://www.svdpcolumbus.org/contact_info.

 Be sure to read the inaugural edition of our newsletter, Microloan Musings.
 The newsletter is our way of sharing some of our success stories.